Marcholio/mage-bot/README.md

 The search functionality is based on scraping results from Quora, therefore it does not exactly work quite well.
 The longest answer is then summarized with text summarizer and sent to the user.

 The chatting is based on markov chains and I dumped my entire message history including several thousand messages to create the model.
+I used [telegram-history-dump](https://github.com/tvdstaaij/telegram-history-dump) for dumping the messages and a custom parser `parser.py` to parse the raw data.
 The model itself is not included in GitHub for privacy purposes.

 ## External dependencies